danrot/master-thesis/01_introduction.md

 storage.
 The most popular product is its ORM (Object Relational Mapping), which is widely used in many different PHP projects.
-The Doctrine ORM can be seen as the PHP counterpart to Hibernate in Java, from which Doctrine draw a lot of inspriation. [see @doctrine2014a]
+The Doctrine ORM can be seen as the PHP counterpart to Hibernate in Java, from which Doctrine draw a lot of inspiration. [see @doctrine2014a]

 The Doctrine ORM is built on top of another Doctrine project: Doctrine DBAL.
-DBAL stands for "Database Abstration Layer", and acts as an abstraction for PDO, which is PHP's internal object-orientated database abstraction [see @doctrine2014b].
+DBAL stands for "Database Abstraction Layer", and acts as an abstraction for PDO, which is PHP's internal object-orientated database abstraction [see @doctrine2014b].
 However, PDO only abstracts database access from different database drivers, which means it does not rewrite the queries for